MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-invoice-jobs.md

 3. In the **Status** field, select **Completed**.
 4. Follow the assistance steps to calculate and post WIP.
 Alternatively, follows steps 5 and 6 to do so manually.
 5. Choose the **Calculate WIP** action.
-6. In the **Job Calculate WIP** page, fill in the fields as necessary.
+6. On the **Job Calculate WIP** page, fill in the fields as necessary.

      The job WIP entries created by running the batch job will have the **Job Complete** check box selected to show that they are completion entries.
 7. Choose the **Job Post WIP to G/L** action.
-8. In the **Job Post WIP to G/L** page, fill in the fields as necessary.
+8. On the **Job Post WIP to G/L** page, fill in the fields as necessary.

      The job WIP general ledger entries created by running the batch job will have the **Job Complete** check box selected to show they are completion entries.